-What I’m about to say may be initially perceived as being unhelpful to the maritime industry, probably won’t win me many friends and could possibly alienate some… but it needs to be said anyway, mainly because this line will be taken against you at some point, whether it’s fair or not.
+What I’m about to say may be initially perceived as being unhelpful to the Maritime industry, especially where protecting Maritime OT is concerned.
+It probably won’t win me many friends and could possibly alienate some… but it needs to be said anyway, mainly because this line will be taken against you at some point, whether it’s fair or not.

 Do we as an industry really have to accept that Operational Technology (OT) providers aren’t technically capable enough to occasionally apply security patches, or work closely with a next generation anti malware vendor to develop a product that adds a layer of security without causing the lights to go out?
 Do you think that the MOD/DOD would accept the same answer from Defence Contractors?

 Imagine there is a cyber security breach and there is a court case to decide if the vessel was seaworthy, safe and compliant with all regulatory requirements, and the barrister questions the ship’s IT / AV / engineering / management staff.

 There are IT systems that are not very important, they are secured really well and are up to date.
 Then there are OT systems that are absolutely critical and yet they are deliberately never patched or updated, passwords never changed or anti virus software used on them, even though it is known that they have serious vulnerabilities.

 Third parties are trusted to look after the OT systems with no standards in place, no auditing or security checks of the third party, even though in their contract they have a ‘best efforts’ clause at best and zero liability for actual loss.
 Is this really protecting Maritime OT?

 The security controls onboard are regularly chosen through familiarity or recommendation from an ISP, not from a security expert based on the level of threat protection and risk reduction they provide.
 The result is that the security controls in place are not designed or capable of protecting against the methods a motivated attacker would use